 sudo mkdir /media/Media

-sudo chmod 777 /media/Media Setup auto-mount
+sudo chmod 777 /media/Media

 Now, let's set the disk to auto-mount to that folder at boot.
 We will edit a file called fstab, which deals with all the file systems that are mounted at boot on your Pi.
 We need to gather some information about the drives first, so in a terminal type:

 blkid is a tool we can use to a drives metadata - specifically the UUID.
 This is what we are going to make fstab use to identify the drives.
 Drives are automatically assigned to files in the /dev folder, but these assignments are not guaranteed to be the same every time your Pi boots, so we will use the UUID.

 We are interested in the UUID of each drive/partition you wish to mount on your NAS.
 My drives were formatted and partitioned on a Windows client some time ago, and are easily identifiable by their labels.
 Copy the full output of blkid, then type: